 Now listed as a synonym, Oxalis articulata subsp. rubra (A.St.-Hil.)
 Lourteig was named and described as such by Alicia Lourteig in Phytologia in 1982.
 It was first named and described as Oxalis rubra A.St.-Hil. by Auguste François César Prouvençal de Saint-Hilaire in Flora Brasiliae Meridionalis in 1825.
 Plants of the World Online by Kew currently list this subspecies as a synonym of Oxalis articulata but I am still using the name because of the differences between it and the species.
 I am “allowed” to do that because it is a validly published name and this is my site. 🙂 True, it is the species, but it is also “different”.

 The genus, Oxalis L., was described as such by Carl von Linnaeus in the first volume of the first edition of Species Plantarum in 1753.

-Plants of the World Online list 558 accepted species of Oxalis (as of when I updated this page on 3-2-19).
+Plants of the World Online list 557 species of Oxalis (as of 4-20-21 when I last updated this page).
 It is a member of the plant family Oxalidaceae with 5 genera.
 Those numbers could change as updates are made.

 My original image search for this species left me somewhat frustrated because most of the flowers looked nothing like mine.
 Most photos of Oxalis were solid shades of pink or pink with white throats and only a few with darker throats.
 Most all of them said they were from Oxalis violacea.
 Information also suggests this species, as well as many others, are variable and come in various shades of pink and sometimes even white.
 Even so, the choices were limited.